MatWhiteside/SpaceInvaders/README.md

 # SpaceInvaders
-Custom Space Invaders game, player has 3 lives to shoot all of the enemies.
+Custom Space Invaders game, player has 3 lives to shoot all of the enemies.<br/>
-Language: Java (swing)
+Language: Java (swing)<br/>
-Written in first year of university, 2016/2017
+Written in first year of university, 2016/2017<br/>